Summary of Content

-They can be used most effectively and naturally to restore areas of lost volume in the face that occurs as we age, which often contributes to the sag and jowling.
+Dermal fillers can be used most effectively and naturally to restore areas of facial volume loss that occurs as we age, which often contributes to the sagging skin and jowling.
 Strategic and skilful placement of filler can lift and support the face naturally with no need for a surgical procedure.

 Dermal fillers can smooth fine lines on the forehead and the lower face.
 Moderate lines occurring in the mouth to chin area and the nose to lip corners can be softened.
 Cheeks and chins can be remodelled and given more definition.
 Scars can be minimised, while lips can be defined or enhanced, subtly and naturally.
-Skinboosters can be used to increase hydration to the skin, particularly the face, neck, hands and décolletage.
+Skin boosters like Profhilo can be used in combination to increase hydration to the skin, particularly the face, neck, hands and décolletage.